 How to Use Color Psychology in Website Design?

 Since Goethe presented his Theory of Colors, [Goethe, W. (1810).
 Theory of Colors.
-London: Frank Cass.] as it related to emotional response, people have started paying attention to color in design.
-This isn’t a get rich quick plot on how to manipulate your audience – what color psychology should be to you is an experimentation on how color can be used to engage your audience, and provide them with the emotional context intended within your page or brand story.
+London: Frank Cass.] as it related to emotional response, people have started paying attention to color in the design.
+This isn’t a get-rich-quick plot on how to manipulate your audience – what color psychology should be to you is experimentation on how color can be used to engage your audience, and provide them with the emotional context intended within your page or brand story.

 The quick answer to “how does color affect my website design?” isn’t quick at all.